uTensor/uTensor/docs/newProject.md

   return 0;
 }
 ```
+You may need to comment/uncomment parts of the code if you are not using a DISCO_F413ZH.
 ## Prepare the SD card
 The current version of uTensor still require you to save the weigth and data on the SD card.
 In the future version, this may not be necessary.